dumblob/ULKL/README.md

 In *console* e.g. by running echo `'keycode 58 = Escape Escape Escape Escape' | loadkeys -`.

-## Brief explanation of other reasons behind this idea [TO BE REMOVED]
+## Brief explanation of other reasons behind this idea

 (The following text is in Czech because of it\`s history.
 It'll be translated as soon as someone requests it.)